You want smart political talk without the meltdowns?

 What a crazy day this has been.

-Uh brother Sean, thank you.
+Brother Sean, thank you.

-You know, because it's been some time since I've actually been a uh a call in for you.
+This is what an honor, you know, because it's been some time since I've actually been a call-in for you.

-Uh I I've been a long, long time blessing, sir.
+I've been a long, long time listener.

-I'm very, very uh pleased and satisfied with all the things that you've represented for a long time, brother.
+I'm very, very pleased and satisfied with all the things that you've represented for a long time, brother.

 I think there's a lot of people.

-Trump is not a very old Christian, he's a young Christian, and a lot of people look at his past and say he's done this and this and this.
+And a lot of people look at his past and say he's done this and this and this.

-I think the reason why he has stood the test as you is because we've got compasses and and the Lord.
+I think the reason why he has stood the test as you is because we've got compasses and the Lord.

-The Lord has given us compasses, and we can use these compasses like this thing that's going on in Israel.
+The Lord has given us compasses and we can use these compasses like this thing that's going on in Israel.

 Horrible things are going on.